MoigeMatino/fastapi-htmx-todo-spa/README.md

 ## Unique Approach

 This project demonstrates a unique approach to building web applications by combining FastAPI with HTMX.
 By leveraging HTMX, the app provides a highly dynamic user experience with real-time updates directly in the browser without requiring full page reloads.
-This approach showcases how modern libraries can be integrated to create responsive and efficient web applications, even for seemingly simple tasks like managing a Todo list.
+Additionally, JWT (JSON Web Token) authentication is integrated to manage user sessions securely.
+This approach showcases how modern libraries can be integrated to create responsive, efficient, and secure web applications, even for seemingly simple tasks like managing a Todo list.

 ## Features